bugggggggg/bugggggggg.github.io/_posts/2023-04-01-code-generation.md

     - previous word prediction loss(backward)
     - agreement loss(distance between forward and backward represetations of tokens)
 - When inferring, synchronously generate tokens from both ends. (meet in the middle)

+## CodeGen2: Lessons for Training LLMs on Programming and Natural Languages